johnlpage/RawFetch/README.md

 1. Download this repository.

-2. dit the file `application.properties` to contain your URI to a MongoDB cluster
+2. Edit the file `application.properties` to contain your URI to a MongoDB cluster

 3. Run the following commands in the top directory